iaidsky/DSTI---DevOps-project/README.md

 ## 📞 Support

-For questions or issues, please contact the author or create an issue in the GitHub repository.
+For questions or issues, please contact me.

----

-**Made with ❤️ for the DSTI DevOps Course**